 How does maturation impact whisky flavour?

-“The older, the better” – How many times have we come across this belief when talking about whisky in a shop, at a tasting or home?
+“The older, the better” – How often have we come across this belief when talking about whisky in a shop, at a tasting or at home?

 In maturation, which is the process of leaving a spirit in a cask for a certain period (minimum three years for Scotch whisky) to extract flavour and colour, age is undoubtedly relevant and often, as the proverb goes, good things come to those who wait.

-However, time is not everything, as there are many other factors which come into play in this process which can turn a relatively young whisky into a very flavourful dram that can surpass some older expressions.
+However, time is not everything, as many other factors come into play in this process, which can turn a relatively young whisky into a very flavourful dram that can surpass some older expressions.

-Let’s take a closer look at how whisky is influenced by the cask.
+Let’s take a closer look at how the cask influences whisky.

 Wood and Cooperage